 Ms. Hartz is co-chair of the firm’s Associates Committee and an associate trustee of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.

 Ms. Hartz is a graduate of Yale Law School, where she served as a Coker Fellow in Constitutional Law and as Chair of Yale Law Women.
 She received her Bachelor of Arts degree summa cum laude and with Honors from Dartmouth College.
 After graduating from law school, Ms. Hartz joined a litigation boutique in Washington, DC, where her practice focused on employment law and constitutional litigation.
-She also served as a law clerk for the Honorable Allyne R. Ross of the United States District Court for the Eastern District of New York and for the Honorable William J. Kayatta, Jr. of the United States Court of Appeals for the First Circuit.
+She also served as a law clerk for the Honorable Allyne R. Ross of the US District Court for the Eastern District of New York and for the Honorable William J. Kayatta, Jr. of the US Court of Appeals for the First Circuit.

 Ms. Hartz is admitted to practice in Maine and the District of Columbia.